 5. See the Duomo & Brunelleschi’s Dome

 The Florence Cathedral is a must-see attraction and it would be very difficult to miss if you are visiting.
-It is located in the center of town and visible from much of the city.
+It is located in the center of town and is visible from much of the city.
 It is named the Cattedrale di Santa Maria del Fiore which translates to the Cathedral of Saint Mary of the Flower.
 One could assume that the name refers to the Giglio or Red Lily/Iris – the flower and symbol of Florence.

 The name Santa Maria del Fiore is seldom used in Italy however.
 Most would simply refer to it as Il Duomo.
 The Duomo is designed in a very Tuscan/Florentine style.
 Green and white marble that brings life to its facade and surfaces.
 It differs greatly from the Basilica of Rome in many ways.
 One is that it is completely detached from other buildings so you can walk 360 degrees around it.